GETTING STARTED: CONSIDERING A CARE HOME

 - Can residents bring furniture and personal possessions?

 - What was the standard of décor?

-- Do all rooms have televisions and telephone points?
+- Do all rooms have televisions, telephone points and Wi-Fi?

 - Can residents lock their own door?